TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception: Introduction

-First of all, there exists tangential work in occupancy prediction field \cite{4docc, uno, copilot4d} that generates 3D features at different timestamps via directly use 3D/2D convolution \cite{4docc, uno} or a deep diffusion-based decoder with frozen 3D encoder \cite{copilot4d}.
-The former way does not take the action of the ego-vehicle into account, which reflects the interaction between ego-vehicle and other traffic participants.
-The latter one fixes 3D encoder when training to forecast future, making the 3D encoder unaware of the temporal information.
-In order to solve the problems above, we propose a Recurrent Embedding scheme and generate 3D embeddings along time axis with the action of the ego-vehicle and a shallow 3D convolution.
+For 1), there exists tangential work in occupancy prediction field \cite{4docc, uno, copilot4d} that generates 3D features at different timestamps via directly using 3D/2D convolution \cite{4docc, uno} or a diffusion decoder with frozen 3D encoder \cite{copilot4d}.
+However, actions of the ego-vehicle is not taken into account in \cite{4docc, uno}, which is important for future observation forecasting as the ego actions reflect the interaction between ego-vehicle and other traffic participants.
+For example, if the ego-vehicle is running at a high speed, pedestrians might stop to avoid accidents.
+If the ego-vehicle stops at the crossing, pedestrians might start to walk across the road.
+For 2), applying neural field, as in existing work \cite{ponder, ponderv2, unipad}, to represent the 3D scene at different timestamps yields little to no improvement.
+The first reason is that the network needs to learn to understand the concept of ``time'' with the 3D convolution, which could be very difficult.
+The second one is that the neural fields in \cite{ponder, ponderv2, unipad,nerf, neus} are designed for camera modality, which neglects important characteristic in LiDAR modality like intensity.

-Secondly, \methodshorthand\ takes the inspiration from \cite{nerf, neus, ponder, ponderv2, unipad} and applies neural-field-decoder to render LiDAR point clouds at current and future timestamps.
-However, directly using the neural field in \cite{ponder, ponderv2, unipad} to represent the 3D scene at different timestamps yields little to no improvement.
-The main reason is that the network needs to learn to understand the concept of ``time'' with the 3D convolution, which could be very difficult.
-On the contrary, we propose a Temporal Neural Field in \methodshorthand, which explicit takes timestamps as inputs, and a differentiable rendering process to reconstruct and forecast LiDAR point clouds for optimizing the network.
+We address these challenges by proposing \methodshorthand , short for \textbf{T}emporal \textbf{RE}ndering with \textbf{N}eural fiel\textbf{D}, for unsupervised 3D pre-training.
+For 1), we propose a Recurrent Embedding scheme, which generates 3D embeddings along time axis with sinusoidal encoding of the ego actions followed by a shallow 3D convolution.
+This enables us to model ego actions over time, which also assists in forecasting future observations.
+For 2), we propose a Temporal LiDAR Neural Field that explicit takes timestamps as inputs and integrates LiDAR geometry (surface points) as well as intensity to reconstruct and forecast LiDAR point clouds for optimizing the backbones.
+While this takes inspiration from existing work in neural field decoders \cite{ponder, ponderv2, unipad,nerf, neus}, it is distinct from them in that our design enables forecasting and also modeling of LiDAR characteristics, such as intensity.